Milan, an almost Perfect City Trip

 I’m sure you will say “yeah, why haven’t you take the bus instead? you’ll not be tired and you can visit a lot more places”.

-I would just say honestly its more fun walking cause you’ll feel the essence of being a traveller.
+I would just say honestly its more fun walking cause you’ll feel being a traveler.

 You’re the one who’s holding the steering wheel and not some random people. you’re the one who’s deciding where to go next and what to do.
 Walking is good for your health though am I right?